Gurman520/ETL-process/README.md

 # ETL-process
-ETK-process data from PGsql to SQLServer
+ETL-process data from PGsql to SQLServer